Living Dictionary Project

 without trying to capture, categorize, quantify, and regulate?

-As poets, artists and inventors in a time of pandemic how is language
+As poets, artists and inventors in a time of global crisis how is language

 calling on us to expand and evolve?
 What novel words do we